Tuesday, April 12, 2011

 January, 1986

-Written while stranded for five months in Eugene, Oregon 3000 miles from my New Haven home, during which time I researched and interviewed everyone still living in Eugene who had been associated with the filming there of Animal House in 1977/8, after which research I witnessed the demolition of the actual building in which Animal House had been filmed, to make way for a dentist's office.
-Progress.
+This piece was written as a form of diversion therapy, while I was stranded dealing with a family medical emergency for five months in Eugene, Oregon, 3000 miles from my New Haven home, during which time I researched and interviewed everyone still living in Eugene who had been associated with the filming there of Animal House in 1977/8.
+That dusbious edifice was located one block from Sacred Heart Hospital where I made daily visits for months.

 2 comments: